grobinson4/grobinson4/README.md

 I am a Technical Architect, my technical journey is about helping build and support systems that apply to business needs and our everyday life.

-I currently support cloud technologies specializing in [Azure App Services](https://azure.microsoft.com/en-us/services/app-service/#overview) for [Microsoft](https://www.microsoft.com/en-us/).
+I currently support Azure cloud technologies specializing in [Azure App Services](https://azure.microsoft.com/en-us/services/app-service/#overview) for [Microsoft](https://www.microsoft.com/en-us/).

 I look forward to reaching and helping more people by sharing my knowledge.